IBSurgeon/lucene_udr/README.md

 ftsDirectory=f:\fbdata\3.0\fts\fts_demo
 ```

-The section name is case sensitive.
+On Linux, the section name is case-sensitive.
 It must exactly match the value of the query result:

 ```sql
 select mon$attachment_name